xigxog/kubefox/docs/quickstart.md

     ```{ .shell .copy }
     az login
     ```
-    If you have multiple Azure Subscriptions, you can use the below command to set the context to a specific subscription.
-    ```{ .shell .copy }
-    export AZ_SUBSCRIPTION_ID=<Your Subscription ID here> && az account set --subscription ${AZ_SUBSCRIPTION_ID}
-    ```
     Lets set the other required variables for this quickstart on Azure.
-Make sure to modify the below accordingly.
+Make sure to modify the below accordingly before pasting into your terminal.
     ```{ .shell .copy }
     export AZ_LOCATION=eastus2 && \
     export AZ_RESOURCE_GROUP=kf-quickstart-infra-eus2-rg && \